JuliaJohns/apidoctest.github.io/README.md

+This is a clone of the Docu API theme only.
+Just testing this out.

 **DocuAPI** is a beautiful multilingual API documentation theme for [Hugo](http://gohugo.io/).
 This theme is built on top of the beautiful work of [Robert Lord](https://github.com/lord) and others on the [Slate](https://github.com/lord/slate) project ([Apache 2 License](https://github.com/lord/slate/blob/master/LICENSE)).

 <br/>